 - Cook and continue to stir for a little while.
 You may need to add more water in for your desired texture.

-- Garnish with fresh lemon, black salt and fresh coriander.
+- Garnish with fresh lemon, black salt and fresh coriander and serve.

 - Diarrhoea or inflammation in the gut – 2 parts rice, 1 part yellow mung